The 39 Clues: Doublecross

 On April 26, 2014, at the New Hampshire Worlds Collide event, Scholastic announced a fourth series titled Doublecross.
 The series began with Jude Watson's Mission Titanic (2015), followed by C. Alexander London's Mission Hindenburg (2015) and Jenny Goebel's Mission Hurricane (2016).
 The series concludes with Sarwat Chadda's Mission Atomic published on June 28, 2016.

-Taking place six months after Flashpoint, the series follows the Cahills, now lead by Ian, in their fight against a man known as The Outcast.
+Taking place six months after Flashpoint, the series follows the Cahills, now led by Ian, in their fight against a man known as The Outcast.
 Believing the younger generation of Cahills to be unfit to lead, he takes over the family with the help of Cahill traitors and challenges the younger generation to stop four planned disasters.
 As the Cahills find and prevent The Outcast's events, they also attempt to learn his true identity and ultimate plans concerning the Cahill serum.

 Mission Titanic

 Mission Titanic is the first book in the Doublecross series.
 It was written by Jude Watson, and published on February 24, 2015.

 The book begins with a Cahill from the past, calling himself the Outcast, rising to challenge Ian with an impossible test.
 The Outcast will re-create four of history's greatest disasters and Ian needs to stop him.
-If Ian and his allies can't decipher the Outcast's hints in time, innocent people will die.
+If Ian and his allies cannot decipher the Outcast's hints in time, innocent people will die.
 Ian's only chance to beat the Outcast is to find his former allies, Amy and Dan.

 The Cahills figure out the Outcast's first hint leads to the 1917 Halifax explosion, an explosion caused by two ships crashing in the harbor of Halifax, one of which was carrying explosives and ammunition, which then exploded obliterating parts of the city.
 So, they go to Halifax and ask about what the ships are carrying.
 Eventually they discover that the hint actually refers to the sinking of the Titanic.
 They then find out that a Titanic II is going to Antarctica and that the Outcast will sink the ship.
 They then board the ship and stop it from sinking saving everyone on board.